The Joy of Flex

 Flex duct systems can work great.
 And they really are way better for noise control than rigid duct.
 You just have to design and install it properly.
 Some people can do that, like my friends in California.
 Here's a beautiful flex duct system done by Mike MacFarland and his company Energy Docs.

-I also showed some work done by Gavin Healy and Dan Perunko of Balance Point Home Performance and by a Habitat for Humanity affiliate in Alabama that Energy Vanguard's own Andy Bell worked on.
-Based on what I've seen, flex duct works best when you:
+I also showed some work done by Gavin Healy and Dan Perunko of Balance Point Home Performance and by a Habitat for Humanity affiliate in Alabama that former Energy Vanguard employee Andy Bell worked on.
+Based on what I've seen, flex duct works best when you follow these two rules:

 - Pull it tight